azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 }
 ```

-Now let's start the actual deployment.
-In my scenario I already have created a *Azure Resource Group* called *nuclei-sandbox*.
+Now you can start the actual deployment using `Bicep`.
+I already manually created the *Azure Resource Group* called *nuclei-sandbox*.

 ```
 az deployment group create --resource-group 'nuclei-sandbox' --template-file deployment/azure/solution.bicep --parameters '@deployment/azure/params.json'
 ```

-Are some minutes everything the actual *Azure Resource* creation is finished.
+After some minutes everything is created and the actual *Azure Resource* deployment is finished.
 It will return a *JSON* output.

 #### Installing the Ingest2LAW App on a Linux VM